 Thanks to the tiny larvae of the silk moth, researchers have taken a large step toward finding relief for inflammatory disease sufferers.

-Aviva is proud to offer: Enerex Serrapeptase.
-Serrapeptase is available in various strengths including the original 30,000 units, as well as 60,000, 90,000 and now 120,000 units.
+Aviva is proud to offer Enerex Serrapeptase in various strengths including the original 30,000 units, as well as 60,000, 90,000 and now 120,000 units.
 Additional information regarding Serrapeptase dosage is also available.
 Originally posted Dec.
-2004, updated March 2012.
+2004, latest update February 2014.
 Material compiled from Enerex and Serrapeptase info.